-The doctor will review your child's medical history and physical examination, paying special attention to pulse rate, blood pressure, weight, and height, before starting imipramine.
+The doctor will review your child's medical history and physical examination, paying special attention to pulse rate, blood pressure, weight, and height, before starting desipramine.
 These measurements will be taken when the dose is increased and occasionally as long as the medicine is continued.
-The doctor may order some blood or urine tests to be sure your child does not have a hidden medical condition that would make it unsafe to use this medicine.
+The doctor may order some blood or urine tests to be sure your child does not have a hidden medical condition.

 Tricyclic antidepressants can slow the speed at which signals move through the heart.
 This effect is not dangerous if the heart is normal, which is why an ECG (electrocardiogram or heart rhythm test) is done before starting the medicine.
 The ECG may be repeated as the dose is increased and occasionally while the medicine is being taken.
 Changes in the heart from the medicine usually can be seen on the ECG before they become a problem, so your child's doctor will order an ECG every so often.
-When imipramine is used only at night in very low doses to treat bed-wetting, an ECG may not be needed.

 To find possible hidden heart risks, it is especially important to tell the doctor if your child or anyone in the family has a history of fainting, palpitations, or irregular heartbeat or if anyone in the family died suddenly.